 Pica is most commonly found in children, pregnant women and people with autism and other developmental disabilities.
 In many cases, the disorder lasts several months and then disappears without treatment, according to the National Institutes of Health.Dirt Eaters and Other Pica Cases Nearly Double in Decade

 By Rachael Rettner

 Thankfully, my Aunt, like the Kenyan ladies, was only consuming dirt.
-However, sufferers of pica have been known to consume all of kinds of nonfood items, from things as benign as uncooked flour to as dangerous as thumb tacks.
-The latter being one of the things that was being consumed by Hunter, our heroine in “Swallow.”
+However, sufferers of pica have been known to consume all kinds of non-food items, from things as benign as uncooked flour to as dangerous as thumbtacks.
+The latter being one of the things that were being consumed by Hunter, our heroine in “Swallow.”

 Unlike my Aunt, Hunter’s pica seems to be driven more by a mixture of both physical and mental health issues.
 She is pregnant and that pregnancy is a trigger for her emotional instability.
 However, her instability was already looming due to her unresolved unhappiness with her life, and feelings of her lack of control to change it.
 We see a woman who appears utterly lost in a life devoid of passion, simply going through the motions of her existence unfulfilled.

 Hunter develops “pica”, the compulsion to consume inedible objects and materials.
 This disorder has long fascinated me.
 I remember stumbling across a beautiful photograph of all the objects found in the stomach of a patient with pica.
 Resembling the findings of an archeological expedition, the artifacts were fanned out in a circle like the rays of the sun.
 I asked myself, “Why were these objects selected?
 Why was the patient drawn to them?”
 There was something ritualistic and even spiritual about the acquiring and ingesting of these objects, almost like a holy communion.